lingeringwillx/Refpack-QFS-Resources/headers.md

 - 0xFB likely stands for Frank Barchard, the developer of the algorithm.

 - According to EA's source code, the flag `0b10000000` was added in 2001[^1].
-Older titles are limited to 3 bytes for the uncompressed size in the header, and so the maximum size of the resources that it can compress is 16 MB.
+Older titles are limited to 3 bytes for the uncompressed size in the header, and so the maximum size of the resources that they can compress is 16 MB.

 - The uncompressed size is stored in big endian even in games that natively use little endian.
 It's possible that the algorithm's standard specifies that it should be like this.